 Reds – The wines from Fielding Hills are produced in limited quantities.
 Each Fall, a new vintage is released for your enjoyment.
 From the beginning, Mike’s vision and passion has been to produce wines in a style to his own personal liking: bold, mouthwatering, well-balanced reds where the focus is letting the superb, fruit-forward quality of the grapes grown at Riverbend Vineyard be the star.
 The wines are aged 24 months in 80% new French and American oak.
 Mike believes the optimum window to enjoy the wines is four to seven years from the vintage date.
 Our current release wines can be found here.

-Rosé & Whites – Beginning in 2014, with the opening of a new tasting room/production facility and the hiring of winemaker, Tyler Armour, Fielding Hills Winery introduced a rosé and began development of our white wine program.
+Rosé & Whites – Beginning in 2014, with the opening of a new tasting room/production facility Fielding Hills Winery introduced a Rosé and began development of our white wine program.
 The rosé is made from 100% Cabernet Franc grapes and provides crisp and subtle notes of our historic full-bodied reds.
-Roughly 100 cases are produced per year and released in late spring/early summer.
+Roughly 200 cases are produced per year and released in late spring/early summer.
 It is available in the tasting room only.
 Fielding Hills Winery released its first white wine vintage in the summer of 2017.
 The highly anticipated release of our Chenin Blanc was a truly exciting experience.
 We are proud to share our crisp, stone fruit wine with guests.
-In the spring of 2020, we expanded our white wine program with Roussanne and Chardonnay and introduced an exclusively white wine club; HWY 243.
-Learn more about the wines and the club here.
+In the spring of 2020, we expanded our white wine program with Roussanne and Chardonnay and introduce an exclusively white wine club; HWY 243.
+Learn more about the wines and the club, here.

-Concentric Wine Project – The brainchild of Winemaker Tyler Armour, this experimental wine project is based on the idea of “Serious experiments.
+Concentric Wine Project – The collective brainchild of our winemaking team, this experimental wine project is based on the idea of “Serious experiments.
 Fun wines.”
 Beginning in 2017 as an outlet for creative expression in the cellar, these wines have quickly gathered a prestigious following and are available in extremely limited quantities.
 Every year our winemaking team pushes their knowledge and experience base but trying something new, whether that be an orange wine, a piquette, or a varietal they’ve never experienced.
 The result is a wine with a story, and a purpose.
 Every year, we donate a portion of the Concentric Wine Project’s sales to local charitable organizations in the Wenatchee and Lake Chelan area.